trending_up Reporting

 • What is the reconciliation between GA and GL?

-• The Selection Criteria section is located on the left hand side of the screen.
+• The Selection Criteria section is located on the left side of the screen.
 Instructions are on the first tab.

 Operating Statement and Clinical Trials Statement report tabs show details from both GA and GL in a single report and facilitate GA/GL reconciliation.
 There are seven different report views on different tabs: